 Slick ‘swiping’ app design

-Low £20 minimum deposit amount
+Low £20 minimum deposit amount by card

 Smooth and fast customer onboarding